process-mining

 Saving the log file

-You can select the icon to copy the contents of the log file and paste in, for example, a Notepad file that you can save on your computer.
+You can select the Copy icon to copy the contents of the log file and paste in, for example, a Notepad file that you can save on your computer.
 This enables you to view the messages when working on solving the issues causing errors or warnings.

 Note: